srjefers/spark-workshop/exercises/spark-sql-exercise-Reverse-engineering-Dataset-show-Output.md

 Write a structured query that loads a text file that contains the output of `Dataset.show` operator (aka _reverse-engineer the show output_).

+There are two approaches to solve the problem with different levels of complexity.
+You should work it out in reverse order of complexity. _Sorry, no free lunches_ 😎

+1. (hard) Use `text` data source
+1. (intermediate) Use `csv` data source

 Module: **Spark SQL**

 Duration: **30 mins**